Redge climbing origin story

 Then in 2020… COVID19 hit us all.
 Starting March 16th, 2020 all the gyms in the Netherlands had to close for an undetermined period of time.

 With the foresight of losing all my progress again in mind, I had decided to get myself a wooden hangboard in order to maintain my progress.
 One of the issues I faced was that I didn’t want to drill any holes in my wall.
 I did however have an Iron Gym pull-up bar at my disposal.
 So, I had decided to go for a portable hangboard.
-The problem was that due to the Corona crisis and lockdowns there was a run on hangboards, which made it extremely hard to get.
+The problem was that due to the Corona crisis and lockdowns there was a major run on hangboards, which made it extremely hard to get one.
 Since I have a background in product design I had thought about how I could make one myself that fits all my needs.
 It suddenly hit me that I once had a bunch of wooden menu card holders made by a local professional woodcraftsman.
-I figured I had nothing to lose and asked if he could make my design.
+I figured I had nothing to lose and asked if he could make my design come to life.
 He quickly responded to the unusual request as he found it an interesting challenge to make something he had never made before.
 He then made the hangboard that I’m still using today, the Redge Vers.
-I truly love using these portables and started thinking I could maybe help others get their hands on a portable wooden hangboard as well.
-I got a small batch of hangboards made, to see if there was any interest from fellow climbers.
-Everyone that did get their hands on one seemed to love it as much as I do.
+Everyone that used the hangboard seemed to love it as much as I do.
+This made me decide to sell some hangboards as a hobby.
+A few years in this hobby has outgrown itself.
+Nowadays Redgeclimbing is a registered company.

 What next?